-Tax legislation, administrative actions taken by tax authorities, or court decisions, whether at the Federal or state level, may adversely affect the tax-exempt status of interest on the Bonds under Federal or state law and could affect the market price or marketability of the Bonds.
-As of the date hereof, legislation has been introduced in the United States Congress that, if enacted, would make significant changes to the Code, including, among other provisions, changes to the federal income tax rates for individuals and corporations.
-Any such proposal could limit the value of certain deductions and exclusions, including the exclusion for tax-exempt interest.
+Tax legislation, administrative actions taken by tax authorities, or court decisions, whether at the Federal or state level, may adversely affect the tax-exempt status of interest on the Bonds under Federal or state law and could affect the market price or marketability of the Bonds. ny such proposal could limit the value of certain deductions and exclusions, including the exclusion for tax-exempt interest.
 The likelihood of any such proposal being enacted cannot be predicted.
-Prospective purchasers of the Bonds should consult their own tax advisors regarding the foregoing matters.
+Prospective purchasers of the Bonds should consult with their own tax advisors regarding the foregoing matters.